maybebyte/anthesis/favorite-music-part-one.md

 The genres are based on MusicBrainz tags for the entire album.
-If anything looks funky, I'm listing it as is, but may not fully agree that that song in particular fits that genre.
+If anything looks funky, I'm listing it as is, but may not fully agree that the song in particular fits that genre.

-These won't be released consistently--the point in my mind is to have fun with it and publish these when it feels right.
+These won't be released consistently.
+The point in my mind is to have fun with it and publish these when it feels right.

 If there's music you think I might enjoy, [feel free to contact